The NATS ATC Assessment Centre: What to Expect

 You will be required to repeat elements of the Stage 1 battery under observation.
 The purpose is to verify that the Stage 1 result was genuine — assessors want to see that you perform consistently whether tested remotely or in an observed environment.

 These tests are the same format as Stage 1: spatial reasoning, numerical reasoning, and related cognitive exercises.
-If you found Stage 1 challenging, continue practising before the assessment centre.
+If you found Stage 1 challenging, continue practicing before the assessment centre.

 The Competency Interview